AdityaThakre/M1_MiniVotingSystem/1_Requirements/README.md

 # Introduction
-An online voting system is a software platform that allows groups to securely conduct votes and elections.
-High-quality online voting systems balance ballot security, accessibility, and the overall requirements of an organization's voting event.

-## Requirements
+An online voting system is a process in which voters can vote through a software platform.It can allow anyone to vote or choose their voters according to their requirement.

 The data collected for online voting system are as follows:
 - Election Year
 - Branch Code
 - Maximum Roll Numbers
 - Number of Candidates
 - Name of Candidates

+There are two pannels 1.student pannel 2.Admin pannel For Admin Panel Username: "Admin" Password: "admiN"
+We can add any number of candidates .
+Students can vote according to their choices by login their userid's In the admin pannel, admin can delete the votes of students who are not eligible for giving votes.
+After the election the admin can check the results.

 ## High Level Requirements
 - Admin should be able to maintain the records for all entries